-At Seven Islands Campsite on the west shore there are two campsites next to large, open fields.
-This is one of the more popular camping areas along the entire river and is known as a great location to view wildlife including moose, geese, deer and eagles.
+On the east shore, there is an opening in the trees where there is cellar hole which was once the Connors Farmhouse.
+A close inspection under the mature trees next to the clearing will find furrows left from the days when this area was cleared and farmed.
+At Seven Islands Campsite on the west shore there are three campsites next to large, open fields.
+This is one of the more popular camping areas along the entire river and is known as a great location to view wildlife including moose, geese, ospreys and bald eagles.

 Two miles downriver from Seven Islands is the Blanchet/Maibec Bridge which is another access point to the river.
-Another mile downstream from there is PriestlyCampsite on the west shore before entering Priestly water and ice took out the bridge, as well as Pamphile LeClerk, an employee who was in the process of removing the wooden deck from the bridge piers with a front end loader.
-That location was abandoned and a new site was chosen up stream where the Blanchet/Maibec Bridge was built in 1996.
+Another mile downstream from there is Priestly several decades, this location was the site of a major bridge crossing necessary to transport wood to Quebec markets.
+In 1986 high water and ice took out the bridge, as well as Pamphile LeClerk, an employee who was in the process of removing the wooden deck from the bridge piers with a front-end loader.
+That bridge location was abandoned and a new bridge site was chosen up stream where the Blanchet/Maibec Bridge was built in 1996.